googlehosts/telegram-repeater/README.md

 # Telegram Repeater

-The bot forwards your message to another group.
+The bot forwards your messages to another group.

 ## Feature

 * Support rich text messages.
-* Support media except voice message.
+* Support media (except voice messages).
 * Reply function available.
 * Anonymity: Protect the identity of the user.
 * Authorised users in this group can manage the target group function, such as `/ban`, `/del`, `/kick`, etc.
 * Use MySQL engine to mark the time, message ID and user ID.
 * When the bot is mentioned in the target group, the user ID specified in the config file will also be mentioned in this group.
+* Once promoted to admin, the bot can add new admins.
+* Full support for dynamic invitation links.
+* Full support for the ticket system.

 ## Operating Environment